bigpeng2012/Point-Cloud-Manipulation/README.md

 # Point-Cloud-Manipulation
-The goal of this project is building an ROS node(point_manipulation_node) which is subscribing to a point topic, doing manipulaitons accordingly and republishing it to a new topic.
+The goal of this project is building an ROS node(point_manipulation_node) which is subscribing to a point topic, doing manipulaitons accordingly and republishing them with a new topic.
-The manipulation include angular rotations and linear translations along threee axises.
+The manipulation includes angular rotations and linear translations along threee axises.
 This node works as a "subscriber" and a "publisher" at the same time.
 The PCL library has been implemneted.

 ## How To Run The Node: